TravisWheelerLab/polyA/README.md

 through Homebrew for Mac users.
 It must be installed before the Makefile targets or the other commands listed in this document will work.

+In order to run a command which relies on the project virtual environment, such as `python foo.py`, it is necessary to either run `poetry shell` first, which will put you into a shell that has the correct Python in its `PATH`, or prefix the command with `poetry run` (e.g. `poetry run python foo.py`).

 ### Makefile

 A Makefile is available, run `make` or `make help` in the project root to see